 There is a lot to do and see on Islamorada Key.
-There’s fishing, as this is the sport-fishing capital of the Keys, you can snorkel on the reef, go wreck diving or visit the Florida Keys Brewing Co. where they infuse their brews with local flavours such as key lime, citrus and local honey.
+If you like fishing, I suggest grabbing some supplies from Total Fishing Tackle as this is the sport-fishing capital of the Keys, you can snorkel on the reef, go wreck diving.

 Amenities include the onsite full-service watersports facility.
 Go on a snorkeling excursion or kayaking, or hop on a wave runner or paddleboard.
 There is free shuttle which brings guests to sister resorts with wade-in beaches a few minutes away.

 If this feels a little too hectic, you can relax with a good book in one of the hammocks, strung between palms trees on the beach, which was right up my alley.